Researcher Access Service open for use

 After initially launching in beta in April 2024, the Service will continue to be developed incrementally, with the aim of introducing different features and elements over time towards a common objective of reducing time and effort to access data.
 Continuous improvements will be made as we understand how people are using the service and as other areas of work progress (for instance, information governance, data acquisition, and partnerships).

-We intend to follow best practice and adhere to criteria set out in the Digital Scotland Service Standard, striving to design a service that meets users’ needs, is sustainable in the long term, and is based on strategic technology choices.
+We intend to follow best practice and are guided by the principles set out in the Digital Scotland Service Standard, striving to design a service that meets users’ needs, is sustainable in the long term, and is based on strategic technology choices.

 Discover some key milestones and insights into developing the Researcher Access Service: